 began working with CAGJ as an intern with the Food Justice Project and continued by helping to organize the 2008 Strengthening Local Economies Everywhere dinner.
 She is very interested in how larger structural issues affect food sovereignty and access as well as what the title SLEE implies: strong local economies everywhere are a human right and mean just trade relations with the people and the environment at the forefront.
 When not working with CAGJ, Caitlin is a geography student at the UW and slings cheese at Seattle farmers markets.

 started working with CAGJ as an intern in 2004.
-He went to Germany, graduated from Seattle University with a degree in Political Science and worked with Amnesty International.
 Chris started supporting CAGJ as a Co-Chair in 2007, helped coordinate the development of CAGJ’s new website, and in 2010 began volunteering as CAGJ’s Food Justice Project Co-Chair.
-He previously worked as a volunteer coordinator at Food Lifeline, a food bank focusing on food rescue and distribution in Shoreline, WA.
+He previously worked as a volunteer coordinator at Food Lifeline, a food bank focusing on food rescue and distribution in Shoreline, WA, and is currently the Food Hub Manager for Seattle Tilth’s educational farms.
 He enjoys friends, bikes, hiking Cascadia, listening to punk rock and its derivatives, and playing soccer.
 Chris looks forward to changing the world, and hopes you’ll come along!

 volunteered as CAGJ Co-chair 2007 – 2010, and participate in the annual Strengthening Local Economies Everywhere Dinner.
 Bill first became involved with CAGJ in 2003 when his work in the fair trade movement led him to participate.
 His interests in trade justice, immigrant rights, and food justice keep him involved in CAGJ’s work.
 Outside of CAGJ, Bill enjoys spending time with family and friends, hiking, biking and traveling.